kereciyasin/TravelTripProject/README.md

 # 🧳 TravelTripProject

-**TravelTripProject** is a full-featured travel blog web application built using **ASP.NET MVC 5** and **Entity Framework**.
+**TravelTripProject** is a stylish and functional travel blog platform where users can share and read travel stories with stunning images, while the admin can manage all content through a secure panel.

-It allows visitors to explore travel posts and leave comments, while providing administrators a secure backend panel for managing content.
+✨ A total of **4 modern UI themes** are used to enhance visual experience.

 ---